adhardy/Multi-Webbing/README.md

         from multi_webbing import multi_webbing as mw

 3. Set the Number of threads and create a multi-webbing object.
-By default this will use the requests module, but this can be changed to selenium by passing the webmodule="selenium" option to MultWebbing.
+By default this will use the requests module, but this can be changed to selenium by passing the web_module="selenium" option to MultWebbing.

         num_threads = 4
         my_threads = mw.MultiWebbing(num_threads) #intialize threading